-The Foundation receives donations and many are restricted for scholarships to students at Halifax Community College.
+The Foundation receives donations that are often restricted for scholarships to students at Halifax Community College.
 North Carolina General Statute 36E, "Uniform Prudent Management of Institutional Funds Act," states such donations should be used in accordance with donor restrictions and such use should be executed in good faith, with the care of an ordinary prudent person.
-As outlined in statute 36E-6, only under certain circumstances and after prescribed protocols have been followed can the restrictions be released or modified.
+As outlined in G.S.
+36E-6, only under certain circumstances and after prescribed protocols have been followed can the restrictions be released or modified.